awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 # Solution Cost Estimate

 You are responsible for the cost of the AWS services used while running this solution.
-As of the date of publication of this version of the source code, the estimated cost to run a job with different Data Lake configurations in the `eu-west-1` region is shown in the tables below.
+As of the date of publication of this version of the source code, the estimated cost to run a job with different Data Lake configurations in the Europe (Ireland) region is shown in the tables below.
 The estimates do not include VPC costs.

 ## Scenario 1